-Since 1 August 2002, the Clerk of the Court of Appeals has furnished with its docketing notice a "Consent to Appellate Mediation" form, in all cases eligible to participate in the Court's mediation program.
-The mediation program ran as a pilot for eight months and in February 2004 became permanent.
-The form goes to counsel for all parties (parties proceeding pro se are not eligible for mediation), who should complete and return the form within 20 days after docketing, and serve on all other counsel.
+When the record on appeal is docketed at the Court of Appeals, the Clerk of the Court of Appeals mails with the docketing notice a "Consent to Appellate Mediation Form and Motion for 60 day Extension of Time” (hereinafter referred to as “Consent Form”) in all cases eligible to participate in the Court's mediation program.
+The Consent Form is mailed to counsel for all parties (pro se parties are not eligible for mediation), who must complete and return the form within 15 days after docketing of the record on appeal and serve on all other counsel.
 (An example of the Consent Form is available on this website at http://appellate.nccourts.org/Mediation/Consent.pdf.)

-Participation in mediation does not delay the printing of the record on appeal or suspend the deadlines for the filing of briefs, as set forth in the Rules of Appellate Procedure.
-The parties are responsible for moving the Court of Appeals to extend any deadlines that would otherwise run while mediation proceeds.
+Other than the 60 day extension of time for filing the appellant’s brief which will be granted upon a proper request on the Consent Form, participation in mediation does not delay the printing of the record on appeal or otherwise suspend the deadlines for filing briefs, as set forth in the Rules of Appellate Procedure.
+If the mediation is not completed within the time allowed by the 60 day extension of time, the parties are responsible for filing with the Court of Appeals a separate motion showing good cause for an extension of time to extend any deadline that would otherwise run while mediation proceeds.

-Upon request of the mediator, the parties should each supply to the mediator, at least 2 days before the scheduled conference, a "Mediation Statement," no more than 4 pages in length.
-The statement should include: (1) a brief history of the litigation, (2) the history of any efforts to settle the case, including any offers or demands, (3) a summary of the parties' legal positions, (4) the present posture of the case, including any related litigation in the trial tribunal, and (5) any proposals for settlement.
-The Mediation Statement must not be filed in the office of the Clerk of the Court of Appeals.
+The parties should each supply a “Mediation Statement” to the mediator at least 2 days before the scheduled conference.
+The Mediation Statement should be no more than 4 pages and should include: (1) a brief history of the litigation, (2) the history of any efforts to settle the case, including the most recent offer or demand, (3) a summary of the parties' legal positions, (4) the present posture of the case, including any related litigation in the trial tribunal or other pending appeals, and (5) any proposals for settlement.
+Do not file the Mediation Statement in the office of the Clerk of the Court of Appeals.